The Emma Flower Taylor Stable Murders – Double Murder By Shooting Still Unsolved

 Three of these shells show a similar mark where the revolver firing pin made contact with the percussion cap.
 The fourth bears a slightly different mark.
 That strengthens the theory of a second revolver.
 However, no such weapon has been found on the premises.
 The police say that in their belief the wounds received by Linehan were of such a nature that he would be able to keep his feet for some time before weakening.
 In that case the revolver could have been safely hidden in some unknown corner of the stable.

 The case for a second gun involved in the Taylor stable murders was further strengthened when a fifth bullet was found embedded in the wall of the building directly across the stable from the door of the washroom where Hawes was discovered on the floor.
-Its shell was also found on the floor of the washroom, both the bullet and shell being a .32 calibre, adding more fuel to Linehan being the shooter as it was in direct line of the harness room where Linehan was found.
+Its shell was also found on the washroom floor, both the bullet and shell being a .32 caliber, adding more fuel to Linehan being the shooter as it was in the direct line of the harness room where Linehan was found.

-Two things suggested the John Linehan expected to die soon.
+Two things suggested that John Linehan expected to die soon.

 He and Mr. Hawes had $2,000 life policies with the Lodge of Modern Woodmen of America.
 According to the policies, benefits would be paid for suicide and murder, but not if they were engaged in a duel.